flutter/website/src/release/breaking-changes/index.md

 As described in the [breaking change policy][], on occasion we publish guides for migrating code across a breaking change.

 To be notified about future breaking changes, join the groups [Flutter announce][] and [Dart announce][].

+When facing Dart errors after upgrading Flutter, consider using the `dart fix` command to automatically migrate your code.
+Not every breaking change is supported in this way, but many are.

+To avoid being broken by future versions of Flutter, consider submitting your tests to our [test registry].

 The following guides are available.
 They are sorted by release, and listed in alphabetical order: